eproxus/opsworks/README.md

     [opsworks]
     stack-id=<MY STACK ID>
-    ssh-user=<MY SSH USER NAME>
+    ssh-user-name=<MY SSH USER NAME>

 The stack ID can be found in the stack settings, under _OpsWorks ID_.
-The `ssh-user` flag should be set to the username you want to use when logging in remotely, most probably the user name from your _My Settings_ page on OpsWorks.
+The `ssh-user-name` value should be set to the username you want to use when logging in remotely, most probably the user name from your _My Settings_ page on OpsWorks.

 ## Installation